Flare-Development/Video-Player/README.md

 ```

 ## Avertisment
-Wawnt another annoying bot to your discord server, then add Atari Bot, features are listed on the
+Want another annoying bot to your discord server, then add Atari Bot, features are listed on the
 website [Atari's Website](https://flare-development.github.io/AtariBot/)